Holic75/Baldurs-gate-dnd-3.5/README.md

 – Can cast two arcane spells per day less than trueclass mage.
 – Can cast three divine spells per day less than trueclass cleric.
 – At 1st level chooses a domain that grants her access to additional spells, normally not available to Clerics of other domains.
+– May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
+(2d4 damage/healing at level 2 plus 2d4 per 4 levels up to 10d4).
+– May spontaneously convert memorized spells to healing ones (Good and Neutral Clerics) or harming ones (Evil Clerics).
 – Hit Die: d6
 – Low THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell